Sean Connery as James Bond, British government agent

 After confronting Bouvar’s “widow” and beating the living daylights (or just the life) out of the hairy-legged SPECTRE operative, Bond is chased out of the room by Bouvar’s armed guards.
 Luckily, he was prepared for just the situation with a Bell Rocket Belt, known popularly as a “jet pack”.

 The jet pack carries Bond a short distance away (as the Bell Rocket Belt could fly for no longer than 21 seconds) and safely deposits him on the street below, where he hops into his trusty silver birch Aston Martin DB5 and employs both the bulletproof rear shield and a powerful water hose to keep his potential killers at bay.

 How to Get the Look

-Bond dresses warmly and comfortably, never knowing if his funeral will turn into a fistfight with a man in a dress requiring a hasty airborne getaway.
-Most situations should be approached with this in mind.
+James Bond dresses warmly and comfortably, never knowing if his funeral will turn into a fistfight with a man in a dress requiring a hasty airborne getaway.
+Most of his situations should be approached with this in mind.

 - Single-breasted 2-button jacket with slim notch lapels, welted breast pocket, straight jetted hip pockets, 4-button cuffs, and ventless back

-- Single-breasted 6-button vest with four welted pockets and straight-cut bottom
+- Single-breasted 6-button waistcoat with four welted pockets and straight-cut bottom

 - Double forward-pleated trousers with 3-button “Daks top” side adjusters, on-seam side pockets, no back pockets, and turn-ups/cuffed bottoms